Pro-democracy camp (Macau)

 Democratic activists are usually critical of the post-1999 Macanese government and the People's Republic of China's authoritarian government, which they say does not properly represent the will of the people.
 Its supporters also advocate a faster pace of democratization and implementation of universal and equal suffrage.
-The Pan-democracy camp is aligned with and similar to, but distinct from, the Chinese democracy movement.

 Members of the camp represent a very broad social and political demographic, from the working class to the middle class and professionals.
 Opposite to the pan-democracy camp is the pro-establishment camp, whose members are perceived to be supportive of the central government of China.